 - Nosebleeds: If air isn’t moving through nasal passages, it can leave those moist membranes lining your nose dry, making you more susceptible to nosebleeds.

-- Nasal pressure/headaches: As the pressure builds in your sinuses, you could suffer debilitating headaches, as well as pressure and pain around your nose and eyes.
+- Nasal pressure/headaches: As the pressure builds in your sinuses, you could suffer debilitating headaches, as well as pressure and facial pain around your nose and eyes.

 What causes a deviated septum?